constantin50/machine_learning/qa_system/readme.md

 ## Overview

-Question answering system is a systems that automatically answer questions posed by humans in a natural language.
+Question answering system is a system that automatically answers questions posed by humans in a natural language.
 Closed-domain question answering deals with questions under a specific domain.
-The system of this project handles domain of mathematics.
-Context-based means that system is only able to exract an answer from some context related to the entity presented in the question.
+The system of this project handles the domain of mathematics.
+Context-based means that the system is only able to extract an answer from some context related to the entity presented in the question.

 ## Architecture